FernandoSchett/cv_studies/README.md

 ## How to contribute 🫂:

-Feel free to create a new branch, fork the project, create a new Issue or make a pull request contact one of us to develop at <app_name>.
+Feel free to create a new branch, fork the project, create a new Issue or make a pull request contact one of us to develop at this repo.

 ## Licence 📜: